tonygilkerson/yosemite2025/src/yosemite-fall-2025.md

 [Backpackers campgrounds](https://www.nps.gov/yose/planyourvisit/bpcamp.htm) (open seasonally) are available for wilderness permit holders to spend one night before and one night after a wilderness trip. **Reservations are not required nor necessary**.

 The fee is $8 per person.
 Download the **Recreation.gov mobile app** now and use the *Scan & Pay* feature onsite (even if you don't have internet access at the campground).
 Parking is not available at campgrounds; instead park at designated overnight parking areas and walk to the backpackers campground.

-> **TODO** Need to figure out which Backpackers Campgrounds we are staying in, Tuolumne Medows or the Valley.

-#### Yosemite Valley

-This campground has vault toilets and no potable water (potable water is available nearby in North Pines Campground).

-While you may park for 15 minutes at the entrance to the backpackers campground (in North Pines Campground) to unload your gear, park overnight at the trailhead parking or at Curry Village parking.
-(Overnight parking is not available at The Ahwahnee.)

 #### Tuolumne Meadows